lahwran/crow2/events.md

             - resolve string references to real references to the handlers
                 - should be done by matching registered handlers, not by looking up handlers in the python module structure
+                    - use glob, if grouping is needed extend glob manually
                 - error if no matches found?
             - look up in registration dict, and if the registration has a tag, replace reference with that tag